sarang-lvs/llama2-70B-Quant-Chainlit/README.md

-# Welcome to the Sustainability Chatbot! 🤖🤖
+# Welcome to the CPU Chatbot! 🤖🤖

 Hi there!
 This chatbot answers questions about Microsoft's Sustainability Report for FY 2022.
 This is a **PoC for building a chatbot using Open Source Large Language Model such as Llama2 70B (Quantized) on a CPU**.